dabamos/openadms-node/docs/installation.rst

 ~~~~~

 In case you are running a Linux distribution with the systemd init system, you
 can use the provided unit file to start OpenADMS as a daemon.
+Copy and rename
-Copy the file
+the file ``services/openadms.systemd`` to
-``openadms.service`` to ``/etc/systemd/system/``.
+``/etc/systemd/system/openadms.service``.
 OpenADMS must be installed in
 ``/usr/local/sbin/openadms/``.
-The config will be loaded from
+The configuration will be loaded from
 ``/usr/local/etc/openadms/config.json``.
 You can alter these values in the
 service file.